chrisryan91/PP4/Testing.md

 In my model for my reviews, I originally just had one field called **upvotes**.
 This I would increase or decrease based on users actions.
 This was the root of my problem.
 My review model needed an upvote field to count upvotes and a downvote field to count downvotes.
 The I would defined a separate function within the model class which works out the total upvotes.

 I found the solution to my problem on [Stack Overflow](https://stackoverflow.com/questions/77376229/django-upvote-downvote-system).

+- **URL Configuration**

+At some points throughout creating the project my URLs were not configured properly.
+They needed to be changed and the order of the needed to be changed.
+I used Stack Overflow for solutions regarding this: [Django URLs randomly shows ImproperlyConfigured](https://stackoverflow.com/questions/48237188/django-urls-randomly-shows-improperlyconfigured)

 ### Known Bugs